-Individual schools will have specific procedures and guidelines for parent pick-up and drop-off.
+Individual schools will have specific procedures and guidelines for parent drop-off and pick-up.
 Please consult the individual building.

-Rules while Riding the Bus
+Rules while Riding the Bus:

-In addition to the school district's Code of Pupil Conduct the following rules apply when students are riding the bus.
+In addition to the school district's Code of Pupil Conduct the following rules apply when students ride the bus.

-School Bus Safety Rules
+School Bus Safety Rules:

-- 1. Pupils shall arrive at the bus stop up to 5 minutes prior to the scheduled pick up time. - Pupils must wait in a location clear of traffic and away from the bus stop. - Behavior at the school bus stop must not threaten life, limb or property of any individual. - Pupils must go directly to an available or assigned seat. - Pupils must remain seated, keeping aisles and exits clear. - Pupils must observe classroom conduct rules and obey the driver promptly and respectfully. - Pupils must not use profane language. - Pupils must refrain from eating and drinking on the bus except as required for medical reasons.
-If a medical condition exists, the transportation department must have proof from your health care provider. - Pupils must not use tobacco or vaping device with the use of an e-cigarette on the bus. - Pupils must not have alcohol or drugs in their possession on the bus except for prescription medication required for a student.
-The driver must be notified if the student is carrying a prescribed medication. - Pupils must not throw or pass objects from or into the bus. - Pupils may carry on the bus only objects that can be held in their laps. - Pupils must leave or board the bus at locations to which they have been assigned unless permission has been provided to the driver by a parent or a school administrator. - Pupils must not put head or arms out of the bus windows. - Electronic devices may be used on the bus providing they are utilized quietly and the music or content is not inappropriate. - Public displays of affection are not permitted on the school bus. - Students must be quiet at all railroad crossings. - Toys are discouraged from all district managed transportation. - Students are reminded while riding any Madison-Plains district managed transportation his/her behavior will be subject to the Student Code of Conduct.
+- Pupils shall arrive at the bus stop up to 5 minutes prior to the scheduled pick up time. - Pupils must wait in a location clear of traffic and away from the bus stop. - Behavior at the school bus stop must not threaten the life, limb or property of any individual. - Pupils must go directly to an available or assigned seat. - Pupils must remain seated, keeping aisles and exits clear. - Pupils must observe classroom conduct rules and obey the driver promptly and respectfully.
+Pupils must not use profane language. - Pupils must refrain from eating and drinking on the bus except as required for medical reasons.
+If a medical condition exists, the transportation department must have proof from your healthcare provider. - Pupils must not use tobacco or vaping devices with the use of an e-cigarette on the bus. - Pupils must not have alcohol or drugs in their possession on the bus except for prescription medication required for a student.
+The driver must be notified if the student is carrying a prescribed medication. - Pupils must not throw or pass objects from or into the bus. - Pupils may carry only objects on the bus that can be held on their lap. - Pupils must board and exit the bus at their assigned location unless permission has been provided to the driver by a parent or a school administrator. - Pupils must not put any part of the body out of the bus windows. - Electronic devices may be used on the bus providing they are utilized quietly and the music or content is not inappropriate. - Public displays of affection are not permitted on the school bus. - Students must be quiet at all railroad crossings. - Toys are discouraged from all district managed transportation. - Students are reminded while riding any Madison-Plains district managed transportation his/her behavior will be subject to the Student Code of Conduct.